Dharma Satya Nusantara Tbk

 -

-The company states that it has maintained the quality standard of BOD below 5,000 mg/l, while the COD is maintained in the range of 4,000 ?
-6,000 mg/l that are already within the legal limits.
+The company states that it has maintained the BOD quality standard below 5,000 mg/l, in accordance with the local regulations.

 -